 - Apply now for APA training in data mining techniques and non-linear methods

-- The Committee on Lesbian, Gay, Bisexual and Transgender Concerns Outstanding Achievement Awards
+- The Committee on Sexual Orientation and Gender Diversity Outstanding Achievement Awards

-These awards recognize psychologists for significant contributions to the mission of CLGBTC.
+These awards recognize psychologists for significant contributions to the mission of CSOGD.

 - ASPP Student Travel Award: Learn How APA Governance Works